Reddit user claiming to be Tesla insider now says bitcoin posts were not true

 Tesla said it started purchasing bitcoin in January.
 The New York Post added that with the timeline on the Reddit post, Tesla would have had to start buying bitcoin in late December.

-Moderators in r/Tesla, a subreddit dedicated to posts on the electric carmaker, previously appeared to remove the post here.
+Moderators in r/TSLA, a subreddit dedicated to posts on the electric carmaker's technology and stock price, previously appeared to remove the post here.
 It was left up in r/bitcoin, where the cryptocurrency is discussed.

 Reddit posters were revisiting the post on Tuesday in the light of Tesla’s disclosure.
 “Thanks for the heads up Elon,” noted one poster, Valoured, on Tuesday.
 “Send me a PM (Private Message) before you make your next move please.”